Well, the encouraging answer is yes!

 Collecting and prioritising customer feedback is something that almost any product manager or company founder needs to deal with.
 Customer suggestions are valuable.
 These people are using your product and know what pain points they want help solving.
 They want to tell you about their problems and see that you care.

-In this article we’ll look at 4 software options that help you collect and organise feature requests.
+In this article we’ll look at 4 software options that help you track and qualify customer feature requests.
 We’ll look at the pros and cons of each option and point you in the direction of useful resources.

 Trello also helps you collect and manage customer requests in these two ways: